 - Headway WordPress Theme: $0.00

 - Manilla.com: $10.00 (my personal review)

 - The Bootstrapper Guild: $0.00 (my personal review)

 Check out my Resources page if you want to know why I stand by these products and services.

 Article Round Up

-Here is all the content I was responsible for in January.
+Here is all content I participated in or was responsible for in September.
 This includes content not published on Value of Simple like guest posts, YouTube videos, other people interviewing me, and more: